-If you want to share or re-use an image you first need to determine whether you require non-commercial use or commercial use.
+If you want to share or reuse an image you first need to determine whether you need to use the image for non-commercial use or commercial use.
 Some Creative Commons licences permit commercial use while other licence types do not.

 This licence lets you distribute, remix, tweak, and build upon the image, even commercially, as long as you credit the creators of the artwork and the image.
 This is the most accommodating of licences offered.

 This licence lets you remix, tweak, and build upon the image, even for commercial purposes, as long as you credit the original creators of the artwork and the image.
 All new works based on the original image must carry the same licence, so any derivatives will also allow commercial use.

 This licence allows for redistribution of the image, commercial and non-commercial, as long as it is passed along unchanged and in whole, with credit to the creators.

 This licence lets you remix, tweak, and build upon the image non-commercially, and although the new works must also acknowledge the original creator and be non-commercial, you don’t have to license the derivative works on the same terms as this licence.

 This licence lets you remix, tweak, and build upon the image non-commercially, as long as you credit the original creators and license your new creations under the identical terms of this licence.

 This licence is the most restrictive of the six main licences.
 You are permitted to download the image and share it with others as long as you credit the artist and photographer of the artwork, but you can’t change the image in any way or use it commercially.